 Ask your florist to use seasonal flowers.
 They tend to be cheaper more environmentally friendly.
 Better still: use locally grown flowers if possible.

-Choose rings made from natural materials.
+Choose rings made from natural materials or ethical metals and stones.
 We adore these wooden rings by Eco Wood Rings

 Make use of companies that hire out items such as decorative props; seating; signs etc. Not only is this likely to be cheaper than buying it is much more environmentally friendly.

 Balloons are popular and look great; but they are generally not an environmentally friendly option.
 They are not biodegradable and can be harmful to wildlife if released.